A guide to leasing an electric vehicle

 There are different types of connectors for charging and these vary between vehicle models and the power rating of the charging point.

-Most vehicles have a type one or type two connector for slow and fast charging and either a CHAdeMO or CCS for DC rapid charging.
-Tesla Model X and Model S are the exception to this as they use a type two connection for rapid charging.
+Most vehicles have a type 1 or type 2 connector for slow and fast charging and either a CHAdeMO or CCS for DC rapid charging.
+Tesla Model X and Model S are the exception to this as they use a type 2 connection for rapid charging.

 The time it takes for a vehicle to charge can vary for a number of reasons, including:

-There are three power ratings of charging station in the UK; rapid, fast and slow.
+There are 3 power ratings of charging station in the UK; rapid, fast and slow.
 Click below to take a look at each type.

 As well as using public chargers many people also have a charging unit installed at home so that they can charge their car at a convenient time like overnight whilst parked in the garage.

-For more information on charging an electric vehicle and the types of chargers that there are then check out this article.
+For more information on charging an electric vehicle and the types of chargers, check out this article.

 Hybrid vehicles combine an internal combustion engine with an electric motor and so are often seen as a stepping stone between a petrol/diesel car and a fully electric version.